 It is important to take these questions very seriously and answer honestly.
 If at any time in the future a party attempts to get the agreement thrown out (extremely rare and difficult to do), the transcript from the Uncontested Hearing will most likely be used.

-After your attorney questions you about the agreement they will question you regarding the cause of action (the reason for the divorce).
+After your attorney questions you about the agreement, they will question you regarding the cause of action (the reason for the divorce).
 They will confirm the date of marriage, names and dates of birth of any children, how long you have been living in New Jersey and the reason for the divorce.

-Thereafter the Judge will put his finding on the records.
+Thereafter, the Judge will put his finding on the records.
 They will usually state that they find jurisdiction to be proper in whatever County the matter is in, that the parties have shown the reason for the divorce, and that they are both voluntarily entering into the agreement placed into evidence.
-Thereafter the Judge will grant the divorce and sign the Judgement of Divorce.
+Thereafter, the Judge will grant the divorce and sign the Judgement of Divorce.
 The Uncontested Hearing is the final step in what can often be a stressful process.
 It is usually non-adversarial and most parties leave the same feeling relieved that the divorce is over.

-If you need assistance in reaching a settlement and getting to the point of scheduling an Uncontested Divorce Hearing, contact my office for a free consultation.
+If you need assistance in reaching a settlement and getting to the point of scheduling an Uncontested Divorce Hearing, then contact my office for a free consultation.